-Subsided leveed areas in the western portion of the unit could be used as floodplain overflow basins or subsidence reversal areas, while simultaneously accommodating wildlife friendly agricultural practices or non-tidal permanent wetlands.
+Subsided leveed areas in the western portion of the unit could be used as floodplain overflow basins or subsidence reversal areas in non-tidal permanent wetlands.
 After many decades of flooding, marsh growth and sediment-laden flood overflow, these areas may become more suitable for conversion to tidal wetlands and riparian corridors.

 New concepts could also be considered as part of larger efforts.
 For example, as the DRMS effort looks at sustainability and risk to Delta infrastructure such as highways, there could be opportunities to pursue innovative partnerships.
-For instance, along the Highway 12 corridor through the Delta, if planning is underway to improve the stretch between Interstate 5 and Rio Vista, multiple benefits could be found in partnering with CalTrans.
-A wider, higher stretch of 12 could become the new levee along Bouldin Island and the land to the north could be the future site of dredge disposal or subsidence reversal to reach desired elevations and then restored to intertidal habitat.
+For instance, along the Highway 12 corridor through the Delta, if planning is underway to improve the stretch between Interstate 5 and Rio Vista, multiple benefits could be found in partnering with Caltrans.
+A wider, higher stretch of Highway 12 could become the new levee along Bouldin Island and the land to the north could be the future site of dredge disposal or subsidence reversal projects to reach desired elevations and then restored to intertidal habitat.